ezrosent/art-rs/README.md

 ### Multithreading
 While [follow-up work](https://db.in.tum.de/~leis/papers/artsync.pdf)
-implemented synchronization for the ART, this repo only includes a single-threaded implementation, though I am interested in implementing a multithreaded version at some point in the future.
+implemented synchronization for the ART, this repo only includes a single-threaded implementation.
+I am interested in implementing a multithreaded version at some point in the future.

 ### Slab Allocation
 We currently do heap allocations for all new interior nodes and leaf nodes.
 At